Barbara Stanwyck: Film career

 She plays a columnist touted as the "greatest cook in the country" caught up in white lies while trying to pursue a romance in the comedy Christmas in Connecticut (1945).
 It was a hit upon release and remains a treasured holiday classic today.
-In 1946 she was "liquid nitrogen" as Martha, a manipulative murderess, starring with Van Heflin and newcomer Kirk Douglas in The Strange Love of Martha Ivers.
-Stanwyck was also the vulnerable, invalid wife that overhears her own murder being plotted in Sorry, Wrong Number (1948) and the doomed concert pianist in The Other Love (1947).
-In the latter film's soundtrack, the piano music is actually being performed by Ania Dorfmann, who drilled Stanwyck for three hours a day until the actress was able to synchronize the motion of her arms and hands to match the music's tempo, giving a convincing impression that it is Stanwyck playing the piano.
+In 1946, she was "liquid nitrogen" as Martha, a manipulative murderess, starring with Van Heflin and newcomer Kirk Douglas in The Strange Love of Martha Ivers.
+Stanwyck was also the vulnerable, invalid wife who overhears her own murder being plotted in Sorry, Wrong Number (1948) and the doomed concert pianist in The Other Love (1947).
+In the latter film's soundtrack, the piano music is actually being performed by Ania Dorfmann, who drilled Stanwyck for three hours a day until the actress was able to synchronize the motion of her arms and hands to match the music's tempo, giving a convincing impression that Stanwyck is playing the piano.

 Pauline Kael, a longtime film critic for The New Yorker, admired the natural appearance of Stanwyck's acting style on screen, noting that she "seems to have an intuitive understanding of the fluid physical movements that work best on camera".
 In reference to the actress's film work during the early sound era, Kael observed that the "[e]arly talkies sentimentality ... only emphasizes Stanwyck's remarkable modernism."

-Many of her roles involve strong characters, yet Stanwyck was known for her accessibility and kindness to the backstage crew on any film set.
+Stanwyck was known for her accessibility and kindness to the backstage crew on any film set.
 She knew the names of many of their wives and children.
 Frank Capra said of Stanwyck: "She was destined to be beloved by all directors, actors, crews and extras.
 In a Hollywood popularity contest, she would win first prize, hands down."
 While working on 1954's Cattle Queen of Montana (also starring Ronald Reagan) on location in Glacier National Park, she performed some of her own stunts, including a swim in the icy lake.
 At the age of 50, she performed an extremely difficult stunt in Forty Guns.
 The scene called for her character to fall from and be dragged by a horse, and the stunt was so dangerous that the film's professional stuntman refused to perform it.
-She would later be named an honorary member of the Hollywood Stuntmen's Hall of Fame.
+She was later named an honorary member of the Hollywood Stuntmen's Hall of Fame.